pranjalik606/Customised_Virtual_File_System/README.md

 4) UFDT (User File Descriptor Table): Handles file descriptors allocated to user processes.

 Cross-Platform Compatibility: This project enables Linux-like system-level functionalities on other operating systems, making it a versatile tool for developers and users alike.

+1)	Technology Used: System Programming using C.
+2)	User Interface Used: Command Line Interface.
+3)	Platform Required: Windows Platform or Linux Distribution